Over 1.3 lakh new companies registered in FY21

-New Delhi, March 23 (IANS) A total of 1,38,051 new companies have been registered in the current financial year as of February, according to data from the Ministry of Corporate Affairs.
+New Delhi: A total of 1,38,051 new companies have been registered in the current financial year as of February, according to data from the Ministry of Corporate Affairs.

 In a written reply to the Lok Sabha, the Minister of State for Corporate Affairs Anurag Thakur also said that 10,113 companies have been struck off during April 2020 to February 2021.